DanielMazurkiewicz/WebAI/README.md

   .then(output => {
   })

+ai.reset() // resets any historical data inside NN (for NN's with recurences or historical data)

 ai.moveTo(executionUnit) // moves ai (also if in ongoing operation - train, verify, run) to another execution unit

 /*